-RHA Public Safety
+RHA Office of Public Safety

 A.P.
-Safety and Security Corporation performs services for RHA coordinated by the Office of Compliance, Diversity and Inclusion.
-These efforts are coordinated under the community-policing concept.
+Safety and Security Corporation will perform services for RHA coordinated by the Office of Compliance, Diversity, Inclusion, and Public Safety.
+The Office of Public Safety's efforts is coordinated under the community-policing concept.
 Community Policing is a philosophy, management style, and organizational strategy that promotes pro-active problem solving and police-community partnerships to address the causes of crime, fear, and other community issues.
-Public Safety promotes regular, direct, and positive contact with residents and staff to foster positive relationships.
+The Office of Public Safety promotes regular, direct, and positive contact with residents and staff to foster positive relationships.
 Additionally, direct contact with the community provides security officers the opportunity to understand the community they serve.
 Security officers are encouraged to listen to residents' concerns and allow them to become involved in the solution.
 In the effort to reduce the use of illegal drugs and crime, residents must know they are an important factor in addressing the problem.
-Public Safety is a crucial link in establishing the resident's trust and providing a good quality of life.
+The Office of Public Safety is a crucial link in establishing the resident's trust and providing a good quality of life.

-Public Safety provides residents with several layers of contractual security services.
+The Office of Public Safety provides residents with several layers of contractual security services.
 Outlined below is a summary of the services provided.
 The summary also provides the primary hours in which the security activities are conducted.
 The day and time in which security services are provided are subject to change should problems in the developments arise.